 The statistics can be alarming.
 You might have a 45% risk of tearing your new ACL if you have not rehabilitated your knee properly.
 You can drive that risk down to 18-20% with the proper training.
 Unfortunately, once you tear your ACL you are always at risk of tearing the new ACL.

 The first goal of your physical therapy after ACL surgery early on is to get back your motion and strength.
-The later stages of the recovery process involves improving your balance, agility, jumping and landing skills.
+The later stages of the recovery process involve improving your balance, agility, jumping and landing skills.
 Doing so will decrease the risk of re-injuring your knee and re-tearing your ACL.
-Your recovery from an ACL reconstruction involves not only the physical aspects of your recovery, but perhaps equally as important, the emotional and psychological components.
+Your recovery from an ACL reconstruction involves not only the physical aspects of your recovery but perhaps equally as important, the emotional and psychological components.
 We will get into this in more detail in a later series with many experts who specialize in rehabilitation of ACL injuries.

 The research regarding the immediate management of an athlete after ACL surgery continues to evolve.
 It turns out that immediate PT might weaken your new ACL graft.
 Some surgeons are starting physical therapy a week or two after surgery because of this research.
 Once PT has started, the research today shows that many people will tolerate an accelerated ACL surgery physical therapy program and be able to return to sports as early as 8 months.
 There are many experts who feel that might be too early.
 Thus there is a lot of confusion on the proper way to return to sports after ACL surgery.